• Skip to main content

 Share these fantastically illustrated books about Martin Luther King, Jr with children ages 5 to 105.

-Speech by Martin Luther King, Jr, illustrated by Kadir Nelson
+I Have a Dream, speech by Martin Luther King, Jr, illustrated by Kadir Nelson

 Find it: Amazon | Bookshop